ibm-cloud-docs/CDN/about.md

 The Edge server uses the Host Header when communicating with the Origin host.
 This feature provides flexibility in how the web service is configured on the Origin host.
 If Host Header input is not provided, the service uses the Origin Server Hostname as default HTTP Host Header if the Origin Server is specified as Hostname (rather than as an IP address).
 If Host header is not provided as input AND the Origin Server is provided as an IP address, the CDN Hostname (also called the CDN Domain Name) is used as the default HTTP Host Header.

-**NOTE**: Providing a specific Host Header as an input is currently only available using the API.
-Please see the section on [API for Domain Mapping](api.html#api-for-domain-mapping-) for more information about creating a CDN Mapping using our API.

 ### Respect Headers

 The Respect Headers option allows the HTTP Header configuration in the Origin to override the CDN configuration.
 This feature is ON by default, but can be turned OFF.